FantasyWaffle/RockPaperScissors/README.md

 # Rock Paper Scissors
-A simple rock paper scissors game made completely in java.
+A simple rock paper scissors game with a gui, made completely in Java.

 By WaffleBender